its-jasmine/notScrabble/README.md

 The UI is hard to use.
 Since this UI will be almost completely replaced in Milestone 2 we made the decision not to fix it.

-The first word played can be one letter long and return a score of 0.
+When the user inputs invalid formats like "pass turn", the program crashes.
+Since the command line UI will be replaced in milestone two, we made the decision not to fix it.

-Extra points for special squares and Scrabbles are not implemented at this time.
+Extra points for special squares are not implemented at this time.

 ### Roadmap ahead